 Contact individual council members:

-University of Oxford and President of the Royal Astronomical Society 2010-12.
+University of Oxford until 2022 and President of the Royal Astronomical Society for 2010-12.

 He grew up in Scunthorpe, North Lincolnshire attending the John Leggott School